cjquines/qboard/README.md

 - Hit the save button to save to a PDF.
   The export button exports to a JSON file, which you can later open and edit.
-- Hit Ctrl+V to paste images from the system clipboard.
+- Use your browser's paste function (usually Ctrl+V or Cmd+V on Mac) to paste images from the system clipboard.
-  You can also drag images to the board.
+  You can also drag images onto the board.
 - Right-clicking to bring up a context menu to change the style.

 ## Design principles